The Best Portfolio Management Software Makes Your Life Easier

 I recently completed a retirement analysis, and increased my annual spending projections.
 The new retirement analysis showed that I’m still fine at the new spending level.
 It was fast and easy.

 The only caveat with this tool is that you may need to field a call from a Personal Capital representative.
-Other than that, the tools are all free to use.
+Other than that, the tools are free to use.
 I consider Personal Capital a top contender for the best investment software.
 I appreciate how all of the accounts auto-populate so that I don’t need to input data.
-In fact, this free portfolio management software just might be superior to Quicken portfolio management software (which I also use).
+In fact, this free portfolio management software just might be superior to Quicken portfolio management software.

 “Compare your portfolio to market benchmarks, and instantly see your asset allocation across all your investment accounts like 401(k), mutual funds, brokerage accounts, and even IRAs.” ~Mint free investment tracker